 Paladares—privately owned restaurants often located in a family’s home—offer some of Cuba’s most memorable meals.
 They also provide direct economic support for local communities.
 Travelers can tuck into classic paladar dishes, such as ropa vieja and yuca con mojo, on a Cuba Cultural Walking Adventure with Nat Hab partner Classic Journeys.

 The trip is stacked with additional opportunities to support small businesses.
 Meet food producers at a farmers’ market in Havana, artists in their homes in Trinidad and coffee growers on their family estates in the Escambray Mountains.
-Carbon-free adventures like a walking tour through Old Havana with a local historian and snorkeling among coral reefs on the biodiverse Zapata peninsula also let you put your best foot (and flipper) forward.
+Carbon-free adventures like a walking tour through Old Havana with a local historian and snorkeling among coral reefs in the Bay of Pigs also let you put your best foot (and flipper) forward.

 Good to Know: WWF’s global food-focused initiatives include working with the U.S. Postal Service to bring fresh-picked produce from farm to table.
 Bonus: This effort also helps limit food waste.

-Good to Know: WWF’s work to protect our planet’s wildlife includes many species found in the Hawaiian Islands, including hawksbill sea turtles, blue whales and bottlenose dolphins.
+Good to Know: WWF’s work to protect our planet’s wildlife includes many species found in Chile, including the Andean condor.